palaa159/Docs/04-OpenBCI_SDK.md

 User sends **x  3  0  2  0  0  0  0  X**

 'x' enters Channel Settings mode.
 Channel 3 is set up to be powered up, with gain of 2, normal input, removed from BIAS generation, removed from SRB2, removed from SRB1.
 The final 'X' latches the settings to the ADS1299 channel settings register.

+It is required that you allow a time delay (>10mS) when setting the channel and parameters.

 ###Default Channel Settings
 **d** To set all channels to default
 **D** To get a report of the default settings send.

-When you query the default settings, expect to get 6 ASCII characters followed by **$$$**  *Note: Users can change the default channel settings in the initialization function inside the OpenBCI library.
+When you query the default settings, expect to get 6 ASCII characters followed by **$$$**

+*Note: Users can change the default channel settings in the initialization function inside the OpenBCI library.
 Requires re-programming the board*

 ###LeadOff Impedance Commands
 **z (CHANNEL, PCHAN, NCHAN) Z**